Last Updated on May 6, 2021 by Helga Dosa

-Attractions in Stilo
+Attractions in Stilo, Calabria

 The Cattolica in Stilo is one of the most important places to visit.
-It is a small temple which was first built in the 9th century.
+It is a small temple that was first built in the 9th century.
 It is made in a true Byzantine style with a square design in the form of a Greek cross.
 There are three apses and five small domes.
 The natural light that floods in the building is quite fascinating; the four columns inside the building are believed to be taken from the Kaulon ruins.
 Inside the church are several beautiful frescoes which were only discovered in 1927.
-These frescoes date back to the 11th century and are a good example of Norman painting style.
+These frescoes date back to the 11th century and are a good example of the Norman painting style.

-Church of San Nicola da Tolentino
+Church of San Nicola da Tolentino in Stilo, Calabria

 The church of San Nicola da Tolentino is another beautiful church worth visiting.
 The church was built by the monks in Stilo and is now in a precarious condition.
-The size of the church is quite small and it has a beautiful trullo shaped dome which is covered by flat tiles.
+The size of the church is quite small and it has a beautiful Trullo-shaped dome which is covered by flat tiles.
 There are beautiful views of the sea and the surrounding hills from the church.

 Church of San Giovanni Theresti

 San Giovanni Theresti church in Stilo is built in a Baroque style and is decorated with beautiful stuccos.
 The church was built in 1625 and inside are the remains of the Basilian monks who dedicated the church to their saint.